 Healthy Banana Bread with a Festive Fall twist!
-This 21 Day Fix Healthy Pumpkin Oatmeal Banana Bread is dairy, gluten, refined sugar free, oil free, and yet full of good for you fiber.
-It’s our family’s new favorite pumpkin flavored treat!
-This post contains affiliate links for products I’m obsessed with.
+This Healthy Pumpkin Oatmeal Banana Bread is dairy free, gluten free, refined sugar free, oil free, and yet full of good for you fiber.
+It’s our family’s favorite pumpkin flavored treat!

 This is a sponsored post on behalf of Bob’s Red Mill.
 As always, all opinions are 100% mine.
 Thank you for supporting the brands that help make Confessions of a Fit Foodie possible.

 Like break out your winter coat for the bus stop cold.

 I think it might be my fault.
 I complained for the whole first part of the month about how I was sick of being so damn hot.
 And now?
 My heat is on.
 I literally JUST had my air conditioning on last week.